StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 - Click **Save** to confirm

 ..
 NOTE::
    Documents that have been on Skribble longer than the new deletion period will be deleted the next day.
-Your team members will only receive an e-mail reminder on the day of deletion.
+Your team members will only receive one e-mail reminder on the day of deletion.

 **Good to know**

 .. _pending-signatures:

-**What happens to the pending signatures if a document gets deleted?**
+• **What happens to the pending signatures if a document gets deleted?**

 Let's say the deletion period expires before all recipients have signed the document.
 In that case, pending signature invitations will be automatically cancelled. `Learn more`_